$0 North Carolina Adoption Quick-Start Checklist

 Scenario 1: The biological parent consents

 This is the straightforward path.
-The biological parent signs a consent document under NCGS 48-3-607 before a designated person (judge, clerk, magistrate, or attorney).
+The biological parent signs a written consent under NCGS 48-3-601 and 48-3-605, acknowledged under oath before an authorized notary, judge, Clerk, or other authorized official.
 The same seven-day revocation period under NCGS 48-3-608 applies -- the biological parent has seven calendar days to revoke consent in writing, with weekends and holidays extending the deadline if the seventh day falls on a non-business day.

 Once the revocation period expires without revocation, consent is irrevocable except for proven fraud or duress.
 The stepparent files the adoption petition with the Clerk of Superior Court in the county where the petitioner or child resides.
 The Clerk reviews the petition, any required reports, and issues the final decree.